emory-libraries/emory-libraries.github.io/_drafts/2016-06-13-an-overview-of-overviews.md

     - megan
 ---
 ## Internal Tiling and Overviews
-In our previous post, *Bringing Your Maps into Focus*, we covered a three-step process using [GDAL](http://gdal.org).
-There is a lot going on in the last two steps, internal tiling and overviews, that are hard to research and understand what’s really going on.
+In our previous post, [*Bringing Your Maps into Focus*](/2016/06/13/bringing-your-maps-into-focus), we covered a two-step process using [GDAL](http://gdal.org).
+There is a lot going on in the second step, internal tiling and overviews.
+These processes are hard to research and understand what’s really going on.

 We’re going to walk through what is happening using two command line tools; [`exiftool`](https://en.wikipedia.org/wiki/ExifTool) to inspect the GeoTIFF’s internal metadata and GDAL’s [`gdalinfo`](http://www.gdal.org/gdalsrsinfo.html).
 Installing both is not really a pain.
 For Mac there are [Homebrew formulas](http://brewformulas.org/) for each.
 Most Linux distros have packages, and there are [downloads](http://owl.phy.queensu.ca/~phil/exiftool/) for [Windows](https://trac.osgeo.org/osgeo4w/) .